XtraBros/nsing-chatbot/README.md

 1. Visit `/auth/register` to create a new account (password must be 8+ chars with letters and numbers).
 User records are stored in the `user_details` collection.
 2. Log in via `/auth/login` (optional).
 After successful authentication you are redirected to `/chat`.
 3. Use the chatbot UI:
-   - Anonymous users can ask questions without creating an account; nothing is stored in MongoDB.
+   - Anonymous users can ask questions without creating an account; requests hit RAGFlow directly from the browser.
-   - Authenticated users have every prompt/response saved in `conversation_logs` with timestamps and session IDs.
-4. Retrieve recent conversation history via `GET /api/chatbot/history?limit=20` while logged in (history requires authentication).
+   - Authenticated users access the same chat UI plus any additional gated functionality you layer on (e.g., file uploads, admin tools).

-These steps exercise the entire stack—authentication, session management, chatbot proxying, and MongoDB persistence—ensuring the module is ready for production-style testing inside the NSing platform.
+These steps exercise the entire stack—authentication, session management, static asset delivery, and MongoDB-backed account workflows—ensuring the module is ready for production-style testing inside the NSing platform.
 Because the account bundle is self-contained (templates, static assets, blueprints, and data layer in one folder), you can drop it into another repo and repeat the same integration process with minimal wiring.